stephaneVercouillieBMID/slate/source/workingVersion.html.md

 <aside class="success"> Does a same service point to separate SSL Certificates?</aside>

- therefore for one Partner code you have maximum 1 JWKSet.
+ Therefore for one Partner code you have maximum 1 JWKSet.

 <aside class="success"> What is the next step after changing the JWKSet URL?</aside>